vivvienne/dl-from-directory-view/documentation.md

 		soup = BeautifulSoup(html_code, 'lxml', multi_valued_attributes=None) # pass html code to BeautifulSoup; returns a traversable xml tree os.remove('parsing_temp.htm') # delete temporary directory listing file

-	# use quirk that for directory listing, the first <h1> tag contains the relative path for that directory, which can be used (below) when cloning that (sub)folder locally
+	# use quirk that for directory listing, the first <h1> tag contains the relative path for that directory, which can be used (below) when creating copies of files and folders inside locally
 	folder_path = '.' + soup.select_one('h1').get_text().replace('Index of ','') + '/'

 	for item in soup.select('tr')[3:-1]: # the slice [3:-1] is to exclude the first 3 row (table header, "parent directory" link, horizontal bar) and the last row (horizontal bar)